1. HOW IS MY DATA ENCRYPTED?

 13. I LOST MY MASTER PASSWORD TOKEN.
 WHAT TO DO?

 If you haven’t stored the master password on your device you need either your Exported Master Password (as NFC tag or QR code) or your noted real master password to login.
 Then go to “Quick access” / “Create Master Password Token” to create a new one.
 The old token will become invalid after doing this and cannot be used anymore to login.
-Export the new created token and carry it with you for login.
+Export the new created token and carry it with you to login.

 14. SOMEBODY COPIED MY MASTER PASSWORD TOKEN!